Nuragic civilization

+Although it must be remarked that the construction of new nuraghi had already stopped by the 12th-11th century BC, during the Final Bronze Age.

+It was contemporary with, among others, the Mycenaean civilization in Greece, the Apennine and Terramare cultures of the Italian peninsula, the Thapsos culture of Sicily, and the final phase of the El Argar culture in the Iberian peninsula.

 The adjective "Nuragic" is neither an autonym nor an ethnonym.
 It derives from the island's most characteristic monument, the nuraghe, a tower-fortress type of construction the ancient Sardinians built in large numbers starting from about 1800 BC.
-Today more than 7,000 nuraghes dot the Sardinian landscape.
+Today, more than 7,000 nuraghes dot the Sardinian landscape.

 No written records of this civilization have been discovered, apart from a few possible short epigraphic documents belonging to the last stages of the Nuragic civilization.
-The only written information there comes from classical literature of the Greeks and Romans, and may be considered more mythical than historical.
+The only written information there comes from classical literature of the Greeks and Romans, such as Pseudo-Aristotle and Diodorus Siculus, and may be considered more mythical than historical.

 History

 Pre-Nuragic Sardinia

 In the Stone Age the island was first inhabited by people who had arrived there in the Paleolithic and Neolithic ages from Europe and the Mediterranean area.
 The most ancient settlements have been discovered both in central and northern Sardinia (Anglona).
 Several later cultures developed on the island, such as the Ozieri culture (3200−2700 BC).
 The economy was based on agriculture, animal husbandry, fishing, and trading with the mainland.
 With the diffusion of metallurgy, silver and copper objects and weapons also appeared on the island.
 In 2014, early Chalcolithic period Sardinia was identified as one of the earliest silver extraction centres in the world.
 This took place during the 4th millennium BC.